-I’m really glad to see that people are using their critical thinking skills and asking these types of questions instead of immediately jumping on the bandwagon of a more convenient technology without giving it a second thought.
+I’m really glad to see that people are using their critical thinking skills and asking these types of questions.
+This is far preferable to immediately jumping on the bandwagon of a more convenient technology without giving it a second thought.

-The equipment and method chosen to cook food definitely has the potential to impact not only the nutritional profile but also overall exposure to toxins.
+The equipment and method we choose to cook food definitely have the potential to impact not only the nutritional profile but also overall exposure to toxins.

 For example, most health-conscious people pass on Teflon coated cookware and bakeware these days and for good reason – they give off dangerous fumes when heated among other problems.
 The nonstick aspect, while more convenient, is just not worth the toxin exposure.

 I’ve written before about the excessive EMF danger from induction cooking which is why I decided to pass on buying one despite the beneficial aspects of faster, more even cooking and a cooktop that doesn’t get too hot.

 I also never turn on my microwave oven even though I have a perfectly good one in my kitchen (they make a great airtight storage cabinet for baked goods though).

 Traditional foods expert Sally Fallon Morell, author of Nourishing Broth, features pressure cooker bone broth recipes in her book even though she herself does not use one.

-Let’s take a look at both sides and see where we end up.
+Let’s take a look at both sides, pro and con.

 What is a Pressure Cooker?

-French physicist Denis Papin invented pressure cooking in 1679 when he discovered how to cook food faster by increasing pressure inside the pot.
-He accomplished this by mechanically sealing the lid which didn’t allow the steam to escape.
+French physicist Denis Papin invented pressure cooking in 1679.
+He discovered how to cook food faster by simply increasing pressure inside the pot.
+He accomplished this by mechanically sealing the lid.
+This prevented the steam from escaping during cooking.

-The result of increasing pressure is that water boils more slowly – in other words, it takes a higher temperature for steam to be created.
-Why is this important?
-Because water molecules are an essential component of all foods, so the higher boiling point of water inside a pressure cooker means the heat transfer through the food occurs more rapidly (the liquid water is hotter before it reaches a gaseous state at boiling point) thereby reducing cooking time.
+The result of increasing pressure is that water boils more slowly.
+In other words, it takes a higher temperature for steam to be created.
+This is important because water molecules are an essential component of all foods.
+Hence, the higher boiling point of water inside a pressure cooker means the heat transfer through the food occurs more rapidly.
+This reduces cooking time because the liquid water is hotter before it reaches a gaseous state at the boiling point.